Skip to content

 In trading, a moving average is defined as a product of adding up the prices for a given interval and then dividing the sum by that interval.

+Simple moving averages are effective for the analysis of trend and used extensively in algorithmic trading systems.
+They are also appropriate for determining the support and resistance levels.
 One can use a single moving average or combine a few different ones to plot on their charts.

 By using faster, intermediate, and slower moving averages, one can observe the direction of the trend of from a different perspective.